 - I want to…

-Although the offices remain closed all municipal units continue to provide the services it can during COVID-19.
-Residents are encouraged to call their municipal office if you they any questions or visit the municipal websites and social media channels for current updates.
+Although the offices remain closed all municipal units are working to continue to provide those services it can during COVID-19.
+Residents are encouraged to call their municipal office if you have any questions or visit the municipal website and social media for current updates.

 Finally, being prepared and staying informed is vital and we encourage everyone to continually visit https://novascotia.ca/coronavirus for up to date information.